Winsplit/e-paper75/README.md

 This code is under construction.

-Due to the "malfunction" with refreshing of the display using ESPHome I will remove the sensor data that needs to be regularly updated.
-Perhaps add calendar entries instead....
+I stopped working on this due to the fact that Waveshare e-paper displays do not work so well with information that regularly needs to be refreshed.
+When the display is refreshing it blinks a couple of times and it is really annoying.Now I will use the display for information that does not need to be refreshed so often......

+Software, ESPHome

 Hardware